sidebar hamburger menu

 Follow these steps to enable Website Isolation for a domain:

-cagefsctl --site-isolation-allow
+cagefsctl --site-isolation-allow-all

 2. Enable isolation for a specific domain: